purplefox81/bitcoin/README.md

 * in src folder, run `rm -rf 1/testnet3/ 1/blocks/ 2/testnet3/ 2/blocks/`
 * bitcoin-cli's getblockchaininfo will return blocks=0, i.e. no block on the chain

-### How to build these from scratch on Mac
+### How to build the code from scratch on Mac

-I followed this document https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md
+I primarily followed this document https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md

 First, prepare the environment on Mac
 * xcode-select --install